Ministry of Foreign Affairs (Saudi Arabia)

 Official Rank

-Faisal bin Farhan Al Saud Minister of Foreign Affairs
+Faisal bin Farhan Minister of Foreign Affairs

 Waleed A. Elkhereiji Deputy Minister of Foreign Affairs